songyandong/documentation/cli/README.md

 ## ppio metadata
 - **Description**:
   Manage metadata of the user node.
-Mmetadata is used to store user's basic information and the size is limited to 1M.
+Metadata is used to store user's basic information and the size is limited to 1M.
 - **Usage**:
   ```bash
   ppio metadata SUB-COMMAND